 ho doesn't love when a chance meeting leads to an amazing creative collaboration?
-In this case, it was a festive street party less than two years ago at the Southern Living Home Summit in New Orleans that brought together Cary, North Carolina-based designer Vicky Serany, founder and principal of Southern Studio Interior Design, and custom home builder Mary Ludemann of New Old.

-"We immediately connected and spent the evening discussing

-French Quarter," Serany recalls with a smile.
+In this case, it was a festive street party less than two years ago at the Southern Living Home Summit in New Orleans that brought together designer Vicky Serany, founder and principal of Southern Studio Interior Design, and Fort Mill, South Carolina-based custom home builder Mary Ludemann of New Old.
+"We immediately connected and spent the evening discussing building and design as we followed a band marching through the French Quarter," Serany recalls with a smile.